-Duncan Kent continues his series looking at how to get the most out of your boat.
+Duncan Wells continues his series looking at how to get the most out of your boat.
 This issue: trimming the mainsail

 For the purposes of this article, we will concentrate on sailing to windward.
 Modern yachts, particularly monohulls, do this very well.

 With a good set of sails, a well-set-up rig and some time spent practising trimming, you’ll find you are able to make big gains in terms of the angles you can sail.
 However, modern yachts are also easily overpowered.